AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - When inserting questions using the Insert from question bank option, an error occurs if the question title contains an image.
 (GUIDES-45383)
 - Selecting a SCORM output template results in an application error when the template title has been modified.
 (GUIDES-45521)
 - Subtitle (`.vtt`) files are not visible in the Repository or Explorer view after being uploaded to a folder.
 (GUIDES-46014)
-- When transferring large SCORM ZIP files from the microservice to AEM, the upload back to Guides fails.
-(GUIDES-44554)
 - When loading video content in HTML preview, the source (`src`) path includes an appended rendition path instead of retaining the original file path, preventing the video from rendering correctly.
 (GUIDES-41776)
 - Publishing SCORM output from Safari browser results in the package being downloaded as a folder instead of a zip file, along with rendering and functionality issues in the generated content (for example, stretched content, non working accordion and more).
 (GUIDES-45119)
-- When generating PDF output for courses containing videos, the video content is not rendered and only the file path is displayed instead of a representative placeholder image such as a video thumbnail or poster image.
-(GUIDES-45117)
 - A delay is observed before the Next button becomes enabled for courses, impacting the learner navigation experience.
 (GUIDES-45113)
 - Short answer question styling is rendered incorrectly in publishing output despite displaying correctly in preview.
 (GUIDES-46478)

-## Editor 2.0

-- When performing a drag-and-drop with Tag view enabled, selecting content along with partial XML or DITA  tags leaves behind unwanted orphan tags, resulting in incorrect content or view.
-(GUIDES-28191)
-- In the Tag view of a table, pressing the up arrow key when the cursor is positioned at the cell directly below a collapsed entry tag skips over the collapsed tag and moves the cursor to beginning of the documen.
-(GUIDES-45408)
-- Performing any operation from the table contextual toolbar closes the toolbar unexpectedly, interrupting subsequent table operations.
-(GUIDES-45405)
-- The conref icon for a paragraph inside a list item slightly overlaps the `<p>` tag.
-The same overlap occurs for images referenced via `conkeyref`.
-(GUIDES-45131)
-- After using **Insert After** or **Insert Before** from the Outline view or breadcrumb, the cursor moves to an arbitrary position instead of inside the newly added tag.
-(GUIDES-45147)
-- When the **Edit MathML** option is incorrectly displayed in read-only mode or when a file is checked out by another user, it allows users to update MathML content even though the file should not be editable.
-(GUIDES-45172)
-- When deleting an XML comment using the backspace key, the comment tag is not removed after its content is deleted, and the deletion operation continues into the preceding element.
-(GUIDES-45240)
-- Using the **Copy Path** or **Copy UUID** option for images, returns the full rendition path instead of the original asset path.
-(GUIDES-45278)
-- Copy-pasting content in the same topic into an invalid location in the Editor inserts an unintended `<foreign>` tag.
-(GUIDES-45378)
-- On Windows, copying and pasting a table row adds unexpected attributes such as `data-pm-slice` to the table element, causing markup errors that prevent the document from being saved.
-(GUIDES-45784)
-- Using the **Copy** option from the context menu in a map or topic and then pasting the content inserts extra `<data>` tags in the pasted output.
-(GUIDES-45703)
-- When dragging a partial selection from a `cmd` element, the content cannot be dropped between existing text or at the end of another `cmd` element.
-(GUIDES-44883)
-- When applying a `scale` attribute to a table, the table is not rendered at the configured size in Author and Preview modes.
-(GUIDES-45984)
-- Pasting images copied from external sources such as Paint or the Snipping Tool does not insert the image into the topic.
-(GUIDES-45983)
-- When accessing the top toolbar in the New Editor, the Citations and Snippets options are not available, preventing insertion of citations and snippets through the toolbar.
-(GUIDES-46538)
-- The `keyref` used in a topic title derived from a keyword map does not appear in the TOC or topic tab after saving, even after a browser refresh.
-(GUIDES-45799)
-- Opening a review task in the Editor using Side-by-Side view for the commented version, displays the version as None instead of the associated version for the topic.
-(GUIDES-45127)
-- When accessing the Review task page, page breaks between topics are not displayed, resulting in the continuous rendering of content sections.
-(GUIDES-46777)
-- For a review task in the Side-by-Side view for the commented version, the comment panel is slightly left-shifted relative to the corresponding content.
-(GUIDES-46061)

 ## Known issues